How to Buy a House in Montreal in 2025

 While you may have already estimated your mortgage affordability, you should still aim to get a mortgage pre-approval before starting your home search.
 Getting pre-approved for a mortgage gives both you and your potential home sellers the confidence that you’ll be able to obtain financing for the purchase and go through with the deal.
 As a buyer, it also gives you a maximum purchase price limit to stay under, through the mortgage amount that your lender has pre-approved.

-Getting a mortgage pre-approval also allows you to lock in a mortgage rate, sometimes for as long as 120 days, which means that you can search for homes while still having a guaranteed mortgage rate.
+Getting a mortgage pre-approval also allows you to lock in a mortgage rate, sometimes for 120 days or even longer, which means that you can search for homes while having a guaranteed mortgage rate.

 5-Year Fixed5-Year Variable